-LG was desperate to get back into the smartphone making market, so its partnership with Google seemed ideal, giving birth to a device sporting a 768x1280 4.7-inch screen, 1.5GHz quad-core processor, 2GB RAM, 8 or 16GB storage and an 8MP camera.
+LG was desperate to get back into the smartphone making market, so its partnership with Google seemed ideal, giving birth to a device sporting a 768 x 1280 4.7-inch screen, 1.5GHz quad-core processor, 2GB of RAM, 8 or 16GB of storage and an 8MP camera.

-It launched with Android 4.2 Jelly Bean, and a 2100mAh battery, giving it 15 hours of 3G talk time.
-Perhaps the biggest game changer was the £269 price tag, that unfortunately has yet to revolutionise the mobile market pricing in the way we might have hoped.
+The Nexus 4 launched with Android 4.2 Jelly Bean, and a 2100mAh battery, giving it 15 hours of 3G talk time.
+Perhaps the biggest game changer was the $299/£239/AU$349 price tag, that unfortunately has yet to revolutionise mobile market pricing in the way we might have hoped.

 - Read our Google Nexus 4 review

 The Google Nexus 5 was comfortably the best Nexus smartphone to date when it landed in October 2013.
 Billed as "the best that Google has to offer", it certainly made waves.

 LG was the partner of choice once more, and the Nexus 5 welcomed the arrival of Android 4.4 KitKat.